HathorNetwork/rfcs/projects/atomic-swap-service/headless-wallet.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 ### Lean proposal objects
-In contrast to the desktop wallet, that keeps all of the proposal data in memory, the headless keeps only the identifier, password and listeners.
+In contrast to the desktop wallet, that keeps all the proposal data in memory, the headless keeps only the identifier, password and listeners.

 The current atomic swap headless workflow already expects the application not to keep any of the proposal data cached, so this would not present a difference in its usability.

-The alternative of keeping all of the proposal's serialized `PartialTx` and `signatures` would not add any relevant ease of use while increasing the application's memory consumption.
+The alternative of keeping all the proposal's serialized `PartialTx` and `signatures` would not add any relevant ease of use while increasing the application's memory consumption.

 # Future possibilities
 [future-possibilities]: #future-possibilities